GE Appliances announces $450 million investment in Kentucky - KTVZ

 Associated Press

 LOUISVILLE, Ky.
 (AP) — GE Appliances has announced plans to add more than 1,000 jobs at its sprawling Kentucky operations.
 The company said Thursday the job growth is part of a $450 million investment to boost capacity and launch new products.
-The Kentucky-based home appliances business says it’s targeting upgrades across operations at its Louisville production complex — known as Appliance Park.
-That includes increased production of clothes washers and refrigerators and new refrigerator-freezer models.
+The Kentucky-based home appliances business didn’t offer specifics about new product plans.
+But it signaled that part of the investment will be pumped into laundry, dishwasher and refrigeration lines at its Louisville production complex — known as Appliance Park.
 The company says the jobs are expected to be added by the end of 2023.
 Appliance Park has a current workforce of about 7,100.